Your Attractive Heading

 You will need to create a Federal Student Aid ID separate from your child’s, using your own phone number and email address to verify the account.
 Your FSA ID is the username and password you will use to access all Federal Student Aid websites, including StudentAid.gov which is home to the FAFSA form.
 Before you can start your FAFSA, your FSA ID must be verified by the Social Security Administration, which can take a few days.
 Create your FSA ID early.
 If you previously set up a FSA ID, you do not need to create a new one.

-For more information about creating an FSA ID, see this resource in English from The Scholarship Foundation of St. Louis and this resource in Spanish from UCanGo2.
+For more information about creating an FSA ID, see this resource from The Scholarship Foundation of St. Louis or visit this page from Federal Student Aid.

 Step 2: Gather your information